coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-08-arraylist-addall-method-in-java.md

 ﻿---
 layout: post
-title: "java.util.ArrayList.addAll() method in Java"
+title: "ArrayList addAll() method in Java"
 author: gaurav
 categories: [Collections, ArrayList]
 description: "In this article, we will see how to add another collections elements in the ArrayList.
 Also, we will see how to add another collections elements from any particular index in ArrayList."